indexzero/nconf/README.md

 var nconf = require('nconf')
-  .argv()             // allow any config option to be passed as an --argument (uses optimist) .env('NCONF_')      // use all envs starting with "NCONF_" .file({             // load configuration from this file.
+  .argv()             // allow any config option to be passed as an --argument (uses optimist) .env('NCONF_')      // use all envs starting with "NCONF_" .file({
+    search: true,     // search for this file relative to the current directory.
+    file: 'user-config.json',
+    dir: process.cwd()
+  })
+  .file({             // load configuration from this file.
     file: path.join(__dirname, 'user-config.json')
   })